Jared-Godar/codeup_notes/sql/sql_notes.md

     `WHERE name = 'apple'
         AND quantity =3;

-Also remember, the guaranteed fastest and most precise way to find a single record in a table is to use the table's primary key because it is by nature a unique value:
+Also, remember the guaranteed fastest and most precise way to find a single record in a table is to use the table's primary key because it is by nature a unique value:

 >`SELECT * `
 >`FROM fruits `